FIRREA Whistleblower Lawyers

 The History of FIRREA and FIAFEA

 In a separate piece of legislation enacted shortly after FIRREA, the government is authorized to provide payment for information about violations of FIRREA.
-The Financial Institutions Anti-Fraud Enforcement Act (FIAFEA) of 1990 authorizes rewards to certain individual who submit a declaration to the Attorney General of the United States concerning a violation of 12 U.S.C.
+The Financial Institutions Anti-Fraud Enforcement Act (FIAFEA) of 1990 authorizes rewards to eligible individuals who submit a declaration to the Attorney General of the United States concerning a violation of 12 U.S.C.
 1833a.
 A FIAFEA whistleblower can receive a reward of 20 to 30 percent of any recovery up to the first $1 million recovered, 10 to 20 percent of the next $4 million recovered, and 5 to 10 percent of the next $5 million recovered.